 • In a medium bowl, whisk the soy sauce, lime juice, orange juice, canola oil, brown sugar, minced garlic, cumin, and black pepper together.
 Season to taste with salt.

-¼ cup low-sodium soy sauce, ¼ cup fresh lime juice, 2 tablespoons fresh orange juice, ¼ cup canola oil, 1½ tablespoons dark brown sugar, 1 clove garlic, ½ teaspoon ground cumin, ½ teaspoon freshly ground black pepper, Kosher salt
+¼ cup low-sodium soy sauce, ¼ cup fresh lime juice, 2 tbsp fresh orange juice, ¼ cup canola oil, 1½ tbsp dark brown sugar, 1 clove garlic, ½ tsp ground cumin, ½ tsp freshly ground black pepper, kosher salt

-• Transfer the steaks to a gallon-sized Ziplock bag and pour the marinade over the steak.
-Squeeze out excess air from the bag and seal it.
-Massage the marinade over the meat until the meat is fully coated.
+• Transfer the steaks to a gallon-sized Ziplock bag, and add the marinade.
+Squeeze the excess air from the bag and seal it.
+Massage the marinade over the meat until it is fully coated.
 Refrigerate for 2-10 hours, flipping the bag over often.

-• When ready to cook, remove the meat from the fridge 15-30 minutes before using.
-Before cooking the meat, wipe off the excess marinade with paper towels.
+• Remove the meat from the fridge 15-30 minutes before using.
+Before cooking, wipe off the excess marinade with paper towels.

-• Brush 1 teaspoon of canola oil over the skillet and heat it over medium-high heat until the pan is sizzling hot.
+• Brush 1 tsp of canola oil over the skillet and heat it over medium-high heat until the pan is sizzling hot.
 Carefully place the steak in the pan and cook for a total of 6-8 minutes, or until you get a gorgeous char on both sides.
-Flip the meat over after 3 minutes or when the beef releases from the pan and cook the other side for about 3 minutes.
+Flip the meat after 3 minutes or when the beef releases from the pan, and cook the other side for about 3 minutes.
 The internal temperature should read 128-130°F on an instant-read thermometer.

 • Transfer to a cutting board and let rest for 5 minutes.
 Cut the steak against the grain into strips.
 Set aside.